 - Out-of-network charges for ancillary care — An example would be an anesthesiologist or assistant surgeon services at an in-network facility.

-The goal of the No Surprises Act is to lower the frequency that a patient has to deal with unexpected additional costs because they received emergency or out-of-network care.
-As well as empowering the patients to know what a procedure will cost.
+The goal of the No Surprises Act is to lower the frequency a patient has to deal with unexpected additional costs because they received emergency or out-of-network care and empower the patients to know what a procedure will cost.
 Doing this allows them to evaluate and shop around if they don’t agree with the cost.

 Protecting Yourself from Surprise Billing

-You should file a dispute if you sign the form and the bill is $400 or more than the estimate.
+If you sign the form and the bill is $400 or more than the estimate, you should file a dispute.
 You can initiate the dispute resolution process by filing a complaint by calling the Centers for Medicare and Medicaid Services or filing it online.

-If you sent a surprise medical bill, you should reach out to the healthcare provider and your insurance plans as soon as possible.
+If you sent a surprise medical bill, you should contact the healthcare provider and your insurance plans as soon as possible.
 If they still insist on the additional billing amount, you must file the complaint within 120 days.

 Certain providers aren’t allowed to ask you to sign the Surprise Billing Protection form.